materialdoc/materialdoc-web/docs/index.md

 Later we will prepare tutorials of how to make widgets which are not available in google material spec/links to open source libraries.

-### What is different between appcompat and design library?
+### What is different between app compat and design library?

 * `v7 appcompat library` - provide support of material design user interface implementations  for older Android platforms.